FIXTradingCommunity/fixp-specification/v1-1/doc/07UsageExamples.md

 ### Ungraceful termination (time out)

 When the KeepAliveInterval has expired and no keep alive message is received then the session is terminated ungracefully and will need to be re-established.
-The transport level connection is still open (TCP socket) therefore Negotiation is not required.
+The transport layer connection is still open (TCP socket) therefore Negotiation is not required.
 Termination due to error does not require the sender to wait for corresponding Terminate response from counterparty.

 | **Message Received**                                                                             | **Message Sent**    | **Session ID** | **Timestamp** | **Request Timestamp** | **Client Flow** | **Keep Alive Interval** | **Code**  | **Reason**                     |
 |--------------------------------------------------------------------------------------------------|---------------------|----------------|---------------|-----------------------|-----------------|-------------------------|-----------|--------------------------------|